projectured/projectured/README.md

 ### 3. Check out some git repos ###

-At the time of writing the ASDF shipped with Quicklisp is too old, so let's clone the latest release:
+At the time of writing the ASDF shipped with Quicklisp is too old, so you might need to clone the latest release:
 ```
 cd ~/quicklisp/local-projects/
 git clone https://gitlab.common-lisp.net/asdf/asdf.git --branch release